 ||Oracle DESCRIBE command to show table structure using SQL* Plus|

 Viewing a list of columns

-Use Server Manager's DESCRIBE command to show the structure of a table.
+Server Manager has been deprecated since Oracle 9i, and a DBA has to use SQL*Plus instead to execute the DESCRIBE command to show the structure of a table.

 DESCRIBE is usually used to view a list of columns in a database table or view.

 The following example shows how it would be used to list the column definitions for the

 Lists the column definitions for the specified table, view or synonym, or the specifications for the specified function or procedure.

 schema: Represents the schema where the object resides.
 If you omit schema, SQL*Plus assumes you own object.

 object: Represents the table, view, type, procedure, function, package or synonym you wish to describe.